 And third is “somewhere.”
 Meaning you’re not going to start out making a thousand dollars an hour or a million dollars a year.
 It’s not going to happen.
 You start out making maybe 10 dollars an hour, and you move up from there.

 I’m not saying you can’t move up fast – you can.
-But you have to START where ever it is that you’re able to start, and for nearly everybody it’s making a few dollars an hour and working from there.
+But you have to START wherever it is that you’re able to start, and for nearly everybody it’s making a few dollars an hour and working from there.

 For those who don’t want to work your way up, that’s no problem.
 Close this site and go find a get rich quick scheme or 2 or 20.
 Then get back to me when you’re rich (should be next week sometime, right?)